 What is an REO?

-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-Finally, you'll accept the property completely as is.
-That possibly will involve existing liens and even current denizens that may require expulsion.
+REO's or Real Estate Owned are homes which have been foreclosed upon and are now possessed by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+The buyer must also be willing to pay with cash in hand.
+To top everything off, you'll accept the property totally as is.
+That possibly could include standing liens and even current tenants that may require removal.